brand-ing/brand-ing/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
--->
+-->'
-Hi there!
-I'm Brandon, a passionate and dedicated new graduate interested in cybersecurity.
+Hi, I'm Brandon, a passionate and dedicated new graduate interested in cybersecurity.
 I have a strong background in Computer Science from Georgia State University.
 I'm eager to apply my skills and knowledge to real-world security challenges and contribute to the field of cybersecurity.
 - 🔭 I’m currently working on ...
   - Become a more confident developer and contributor
   - Lending my expertise to empower and inspire others on their coding journeys